 Did you see my bi-fold door and dresser Coffee Station Cabinet?
 I made an easy pallet sign for it.
 “But First.
-Coffee” Today I’m going to show you how quick and easy this pallet sign project is.
+Coffee” Today I’m going to show you how easy it is to make a Pallet Sign in 10 Easy Steps.

 I use a Ryobi orbital sander but you could use a sanding block or sandpaper.

 Carefully cut your pallet board.
 I purposely left nails in my board.
 Be careful when cutting old pallet boards, nails can be hidden.
-I used a compound miter saw, but you could use a jigsaw or even a handsaw.
+I used a compound miter saw, but as I said earlier, you could use a jigsaw or even a handsaw.

 Paint your pallet board.
 I chose to whitewash my board.
 I keep a bucket of whitewash handy for quick jobs like this.
 It’s regular latex paint that I diluted with water.
 You could use craft paint.
 For a quick project like this, a cheap chip brush is perfect because it doesn’t waste much paint on clean up.
 In addition, they clean up quickly because they aren’t loaded down with paint.
 I reuse these brushes for months and months.